National Botanic Gardens, Kilmacurragh: History

 The house was abandoned in the 1920s but was later run as Kilmacurragh Park Hotel by Charles Budina.
 An ownership dispute led to the abandonment of the gardens until it was acquired by the Irish state in 1976.

+In 2021 it was announced that funds would be made available to restored the house under the national development plan and in late 2023, planning permission was granted for these plans which will include reinstatement of the building's roof, restoration of its windows and doors, and the conservation of the external wall finishes.

 Facilities

 A café, Actons, opened in 2015 in one of the restored courtyard buildings on site.
 During the summer months there are free guided tours by the team working to restore and replant the gardens.